up1/course-java-framework-with-springboot/README.md

   * Repository Testing
   * Use Mocking tool such as [Mockito](http://site.mockito.org/)
 * Demo: Working with MongoDB
-* Demo: How to use Docker with Spring Boot ?
+* How to use Docker with Spring Boot
+  * Build Docker Image
+  * Ship Docker Image to Registry
+  * Run container from Docker Image

 ## Code Example
 * [Workshop](https://github.com/up1/workshop-springboot-20190304)